J. Brian Atwood

 - "Creating a Global Partnership for Effective Development Cooperation", a paper prepared for the University of Minnesota’s Center for Integrative Leadership Conference on “Creating Public Value in a Multi-Sector, Shared-Power World”, 20-22 September 2012

-- DAC chair speech democracy and development revised Oct 31 2012, remarks for the Open Society Foundation and the Millennium Challenge Corporation, 17 September 2012
+- Democracy and Development, remarks for the Open Society Foundation and the Millennium Challenge Corporation, 17 September 2012

 - “Aide au développement: L’Allemagne et la Grande-Bretagne bien en avance sur la France”,